The Saltaire Village Website, World Heritage Site

 William Hogg was the son of Joseph Hogg.
 Joseph was born c1855 in Rawdon.
 He married Annie Lambert 17 May 1875 in Bradford.
 In 1881 & 1891 they lived in Richmond, North Yorkshire with Joseph working as a stone mason.
 In 1900 they were living at 18 George Street in Saltaire and by 1911 they had moved to 38 Dove Street in Saltaire.

 William survived the war having served with the Durham Light Infantry and the York & Lancaster Regiment.
-After the war he lived with his family at High Bank Cottages in Shipley.
-In 1962 he was living with his wife at 14 Moorview Avenue in Shipley.
+In 1921 he was a greenkeeper at Shipley Golf Club.
+He was living with his family at 18 Helen Street, Saltaire.
+Jn the 1939 Register they were at 101 Park Road, Bradford.
+In 1960 William was living with his wife at 14 Moorview Avenue in Shipley.

 William had an elder brother, Charles, who also served his country and fought in the war.